vahidyou/ASK-Remote-Controls-Decoder/README.md

 ```

 ## Variables and Functions
-Variables and functions of the library start with `ASKRmt_`.
+Variables and functions of this library start with `ASKRmt_` prefix.
 Some function will pick or discard the received data and some not.
 Note that while data is not picked or discarded, new data will not receive.

 ```C++
 extern volatile bool ASKRmt_AutoDiscardUnsavedRemotes;